christopher-talke/christopher-talke/README.md

 I love building stuff for the web, but **Automation**, **DevOps**, and **Security** are where my interests lie right now.

-I've got a bit of a habit of finding security issues in the wild, exposed APIs, PII leaks, overly trusting apps, you name it (I'm not hunting for them, I just seem to catch them randomly).
+I've got a bit of a habit of finding security issues in the wild, exposed APIs, PII leaks, overly trusting apps, you name it (I'm not hunting for them, I just seem to catch them randomly), here are three notable ones:

 - 250k+ accommodation booking records (including staff addresses) exposed via unsecured API and cached in localStorage.
 - Hashed passwords and PII stored in localStorage due to misconfigured state caching in production frontend.